Read: With incarcerated Californians, we're suing the state prison system for illegal discrimination.

 Tatiana Guardado

-Tatiana is a Community Advocate in the Criminal Justice Reform Program.
+Tatiana is a Community Advocate in the Community Safety Program.
 Prior to ALC, Tatiana worked as a client advocate at a non-profit law firm solely representing and advocating for the needs of survivors of human trafficking.

 Tatiana is a fluent Spanish speaker, she was born and raised in the Bay Area.
 She earned a BA in Sociology and a BA in Latin American and Latinx Studies from UC Santa Cruz.